-In the past year there is one culinary trend that has surpassed all others in regards to amount of media attention it has received and excitement it has created among audiences across the United States -- that is the gourmet food truck trend.
+In the past couple of years, there is one culinary trend that has surpassed all others in regard to the amount of media attention it has received and excitement it has created among audiences across the United States -- that is the gourmet food truck trend.

 More than likely you have heard, seen, or been lucky enough to sample some of these delicious creations that have been coming from a business sector that used to be regarded as "less than desirable."
 The connotation of these trucks being considered "less than" is changing through efforts of these new entrepreneurs who have taken feeding the masses to a whole new level.
 From gourmet Grilled Cheese Sandwiches to Banh Mi Sandwiches, from Tacos to Pad Thai, from Corn Lobster Cakes to Gourmet Cupcakes... these trucks are hitting the streets, they're coming to you, and they're growing in numbers.